Welcome to today's edition of the Rush 24-7 podcast.

 Radio stations will not put up with constant complaints from one side or the other demanding an opportunity to respond to what just happened.

-I'll guarantee what's gonna happen.
+I'll guarantee what's going to happen.

 If this thing ever happened, and it won't, by the way, because the industry is too profitable.

-It'll there'll be and the American people are not going to put up with it either.
+And the American people are not going to put up with it either.

 But if it ever did happen, the way it works is this.